jeoffreyduke/clann/CONTRIBUTING.md

     Stage your changes and commit:

-warning Make sure not to commit package.json or package-lock.json file
+Make sure not to commit package.json or package-lock.json file

 git cz